GenericMappingTools/gmt/doc/rst/source/api.rst

 GMT resources
 -------------

-The GMT API knows how to create, duplicate, read and write five types of data objects common to GMT operations: Pure data tables (ASCII or binary), grids, images, color palette tables (also known as CPT), PostScript documents, and text tables (ASCII, usually a mix of data and free-form text).
+The GMT API knows how to create, duplicate, read and write six types of data objects common to GMT operations: Pure data tables (ASCII or binary), grids, images, cubes, color palette tables (also known as CPT), PostScript documents, and text tables (ASCII, usually a mix of data and free-form text).
 In addition, we provide two data objects to facilitate the passing of simple user arrays